thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 >Current technology for public blockchains is limited in terms of horizontal scaling.
 Nodes generally maintain a full copy of the blockchain’s state and transaction history, limiting transaction throughput.
 Yggdrasil introduces an entirely new vertically sharded mechanism that scales as network saturation increases and validator (called Norne in Yggdrasil) count grows.
 Validating nodes are known as Nornes in THORChain.
 >THORChain is highly-optimized multi-chain with an efficient consensus algorithm based on practical Byzantine Fault Tolerance (pBFT) in order to provide higher transaction throughput.
 The THORChain multi-chain has `k` number of canonical chains with `k` discrete mem-pools.
 The network is broken into `n` shards, where each shard is comprised of `c` chains which are deterministically assigned to each shard.
 On average `c = k / n`.
 >THORChain's Nornes, are split into Norne Sets `NS` of 21 Nornes, the participation `p`, and work to propose and commit blocks using the pBFT consensus algorithm.
 The total number of Nornes required is set by network saturation, estimated by block size and a benchmarked transaction throughput.
 Each Norne Set covers `2` randomly assigned shards, known as the Scope.
 The total number of Shard Pairs equals the total number of Norne Sets, where `NS = nC2`, and deterministic assignment will ensure each shard will be overlapped by a discrete number of Norne Sets.
 Each Norne Set is appointed as either a validator proposing blocks, or as non-consensus-participating observer.
 Validators produce blocks in shards they maintain, whilst observers simply observe blocks, watching for fraud.
 All Nornes are economically incentivised through block rewards.
 >As each shard of `c` chains approaches saturation, it is split into two shards, one shard containing `floor(c / 2)` chains and the other with `ceiling(c / 2)` chains, with the absolute minimum being a single chain.
 Sharding is divergent as well as it convergent; with shards merging low-activity chains to reduce network overheads.
 Thus the network can scale as required by demand and can potentially be sharded to an upper bound only limited by the number of available Nornes.
 >The protocol is optimised for cross-shard trading by ensuring that there will always be a Norne Set validating on any two shards on the two chains containing the atomic trade.
 Once proposed, any of the watching Sets can observe the atomic trade and post fraud-proofs if fraud is observed.

->The protocol exhibits two levels of safety; byzantine resistance for each Norne Set and a 1% rule for any Norne being able to post a fraud-proof.
+>The protocol exhibits two levels of safety; byzantine resistance for each Norne Set and 99% fault tolerance characteristic for at least 1% of all Nornes can post a fraud-proofs on any shard.
 An on-chain verifiably random function (VRF) nominates the appointments for each shard and can thwart any attempt to control or censor transactions.
 The VRF is an implementation of the Boneh–Lynn–Shacham (BLS) signature [7] threshold scheme and is a VRF for the network [8].
 >This protocol employs a novel vertical-sharding approach to solving the scalability trilemma, and exhibits sufficient trust-minimised safety whilst at the same time achieving excellent scalability and decentralisation.
 100k transactions per second can be achieved with less 10k nodes and 1m transactions per second can be achieved with less than 80k nodes.

 ### Document Set